Fallen Tree at Cedar College and now lies & withdrawing help (part3)

 you felt powerless to prevent it.’

 No, they didn’t!
 How could the school suggest the event was unexpected?
 They had the arborist reports, the weather report about the wind gusts for the day was available the morning of the accident, and the months leading up to September were hotter and drier than usual.
-When you combine all of these factors, fallen tree 21 DID NOT unexpectedly fall over, nor was the school powerless to prevent it from happening.
-An opportunity was missed to share the truth about the accident and the tree.

 The newsletter finished with the following…